 where X1, X2 are matrix variables of Types 2 and 1, respectively, and x3 is a scalar variable (Type 1).

-terms on the left side of this LMI are specified by:
+the terms on the left side of this LMI.

 lmiterm([1 1 1 X2],2*A,A') % 2*A*X2*A' lmiterm([1 1 1 x3],-1,E) % -x3*E lmiterm([1 1 1 0],D*D') % D*D' lmiterm([1 2 1 -X1],1,B) % X1'*B lmiterm([1 2 2 0],-1) % -I

-Similarly, the term content of the right side is specified by:
+Similarly, specify the term content of the right side.

 lmiterm([-1 0 0 0],M) % outer factor M lmiterm([-1 1 1 X1],C,C','s') % C*X1*C'+C*X1'*C' lmiterm([-1 2 2 X2],-f,1) % -f*X2

 specified by a single